ebshimizu/hots-parser/readme.md

 `options` - Optional object that can contain the following:

-- `getDMData` : bool, default `true`.
+- `getBMData` : bool, default `true`.
 Set to false to skip parsing all taunts, b-step, spray, and dance events.
 These options use the `gamedata` archive, which adds significant processing time as the parser loads and inspects all game events.
 - `useAttributeName` : bool, default `false`.
 Set to true to leave hero names unresolved